jangroth/aws-certification-notes/solutions-architect-professional.md

 * Use cases:
   * Restrict access to certain services (for example: can’t use EMR)
   * Enforce PCI compliance by explicitly disabling services
+* SCPs do **not** affect any service-linked role.
+	* Service-linked roles enable other AWS services to integrate with AWS Organizations and can't be restricted by SCPs.
 * On AWS: <a href="https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_evaluation-logic.html" target="_blank">IAM policy evaluation logic</a>

 <a name="3_7_3"></a>